-- AS Numbers Click the lightbulb icon on the right to open a window containing the correct syntax.
+- AS Data Source Select one of the following options: - Src/Dst ASNs Select to see the traffic to/from the AS number(s). - Peering ASNs Select to see traffic to/from your AS peers (PrevAdjacentAS and NextAdjacentAS in NetFlow v9). - Transit ASNs Select to see the traffic transited via the AS number(s). - AS Number(s) Click the lightbulb icon on the right to open a window containing the correct syntax.
 Frequently-searched AS numbers can be saved there, and used at a later time.
-To see the list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title.

-- Stack Sensors Select to generate a single stacked AS graph for all selected Sensors. - Stack ASNs Select to show a single graph for multiple AS numbers.
+To see the list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List. - Graphs Size Select a predefined dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title. - Group Sensor Interfaces Select to view a single graph for the selected Sensor Interfaces. - Group ASNs Select to view a single graph for multiple AS numbers.